More than Authority: Leadership Constructs that Drive Performance

 By keeping these constructs in mind, leaders can begin to learn how to manage themselves effectively, establish trust, engage their team and lead with influence instead of just authority.

 Need additional resources?
-The following leadership events are coming up:
+The following leadership event is starting soon:

 Foundational Leadership Series (Downtown Dayton)